 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Also noted as critical keys to keeping your home cool without costing a lot:
+Also cited as critical keys to keeping your home cool without costing a lot:

 - Add insulation to your attic